Gorapower/ProgiUI/README.md

 1. Start the development server:
     ```sh
-    npm run serve
+    npm run dev
     ```
-2. Open your browser and navigate to `http://localhost:8080`.
+2. Open your browser and navigate to `http://localhost:5173`.

 ## Testing